The holiday season has begun!

 Another great idea is to encourage your followers to get involved and ask them to create user-generated content.

-For example, you can get them to create some brand-related posts or share pictures or videos that involve your products in exchange for a gift voucher or a free item.
+For example, you can get them to create some brand-related posts with catchy captions or share pictures or videos that involve your products in exchange for a gift voucher or a free item.
 This way, you will create a more interactive experience with your customers, while user-generated content can only help boost your brand loyalty.

 Coca-Cola is a brand that’s quite famous for its Christmas marketing campaigns.
 Here’s an example of a contest they did on Twitter during one of the previous holiday seasons: